gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}

 Source authentication of OSCOAP messages exchanged within the multicast group is ensured by means of digital counter signatures {{I-D.tiloca-core-multicast-oscoap}}.
-Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify the authenticity of an incoming group message.
+Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify the authenticity of incoming group messages.
 As also discussed in Section 7.4 of {{I-D.tiloca-core-multicast-oscoap}}, the Group Manager can be configured to store public keys of group members and provide them upon request.

 Upon joining a multicast group, a joining node is expected to make its own public key available to the other group members, either through the Group Manager or through another trusted, publicly available, key repository.
 However, this is not required, if at least one of the following conditions hold.